alisonlung/LUTI_CAMKOX/README.md

 ## Impact Analysis of East West Rail and New Housing Development of Oxford-Cambridge Arc Using A Land-Use Transprot-Interaction Model
-### Repository for CASA0010 MSc Urban Spatial Science Dissertation
+### Repository for UCL CASA MSc Urban Spatial Science Dissertation
 Yuet Yung Lung <br />
 25 August 2023 <br />
 <br />